 Are There Side Effects to Cold Laser Therapy?

 The absence of known side effects is one of the main advantages of using LLLT therapy as part of pain management or injury treatment plans.
-Cold laser therapy, however, should not be used in open wounds or to treat suspicious cancerous lesions, or on pregnant patients.
+Low Level Laser therapy, however, should not be used in open wounds or to treat suspicious cancerous lesions, or on pregnant patients.
 As with any medical treatment, consult your physician before starting therapy on your own.